DAVID J. WILLIS ATTORNEY

 Cash or Surety Bond Appeals

 If an appeal bond (cash or surety) is posted, there is no requirement that the tenant pay rent while the appeal is pending.
-Even so, it is good practice for the landlord´s attorney to file a motion requesting payment of rent into the court registry based on the theory that "no one should live for free."
-Judges are generally receptive to this argument.
+Even so, it is good practice for the landlord's attorney to file a motion requesting payment of rent into the court registry based on the theory that no one should live for free, an argument to which judges are generally receptive.
 A preferential setting should also be requested if the county court in question does not already automatically provide such a setting in eviction cases.

-Here´s the bad news for landlords: If the tenant is a professional deadbeat who has played this game before, the property can be tied up for several months.
+The bad news for landlords?
+If the tenant is a professional deadbeat who has played this game before, the property may be tied up for months.

-If the occupant of residential property is "a tenant at will or by sufferance" then the new owner under the trustee´s deed must give the usual 3 day notice to vacate, file a forcible detainer petition in justice court, get it served, get it heard by the Justice of the Peace, and then wait 5 days for a final judgment and a writ of possession.
-The new owner must then wait until the constable posts a 48 hour notice on the door and then forcibly removes a former borrower who is otherwise unwilling to leave.
+If the occupant of residential property is a tenant at will or by sufferance then the new owner under the trustee's deed must give the usual three-day notice to vacate, file an FED petition in justice court, get it served, have it heard by the justice of the peace, and then wait five days for a final judgment and a writ of possession.
+The new owner must then wait until the constable posts a 48-hour notice on the door and then forcibly removes a former borrower who is otherwise unwilling to leave.
 Elapsed time?
-Three to four weeks at best, and even then the former borrower may appeal, gaining additional "free rent" time in the property.
+Often three to four weeks, and even then the former borrower may appeal, possibly gaining additional free-rent time in the property.

-What if the client has a wrongful foreclosure case pending in District Court?
-Can the District Court enjoin the eviction?
+What if there is a wrongful foreclosure case pending in district court?
+Can the district court enjoin the eviction?